KnowMeGit/SFSMonitor/README.md

 |   Write to file `/Users/steve/Documents/dog.jpg`    | `["Rename", "SizeIncrease"] @ /Users/steve/Documents/dog.jpg` |

 Important: when you call the removeAllURLs() function, it is performed asynchronously.
 Therefore, you must make sure it completes before adding new paths to watch.
-You can do so with a timer:
+You can do so with a timer, as long as you make sure you set the main thread for the timer.
+If you wish for the timer thread to be a background thread, follow [this tutorial](https://medium.com/over-engineering/a-background-repeating-timer-in-swift-412cecfd2ef9).
 ```swift
 let delegate = SomeClass()
 let queue = SFSMonitor(delegate: delegate)